-- Proper Cloth is, without a doubt, my absolute favorite online made-to-measure shirting company.
+- Proper Cloth is, without a doubt, one of my absolute favorite online made-to-measure shirting companies.
 Their lookbooks, photos, technology, customer service, online interface and — most importantly — their shirts, are top-notch.

 - RibbedTee makes my absolute favorite undershirts.
 Their supima cotton v neck shirts are outstanding and long lasting.
 Read more: American-Made RibbedTee Offers a Reason to Reexamine Your Undershirt Drawer

 - Society Socks makes soft, comfortable and colorful socks for men, and founders Sergey Sapelnyk and Filip Pejic donate one pair to charity for every pair sold.